Google Analytics - An introduction for PR teams

 This metric highlights how many pages a user visited in a single session.
 A significant indicator to determine if they’re engaged with your brand.

 Here you’ll get the average time a visitor spends on your site.
-You’ll want to strive for a period which goes beyond 2 minutes.
+You’ll want to strive for a period that goes beyond 2 minutes.
 Another metric, called bounce rate, shows a percentage of visitors who leave after visiting only one page.
 The lower the rate, the better job you're doing at keeping them engaged.

 With these metrics, you can get some insight into understanding what products/services your visitors are interested in, which devices they’re using to browse your website, and what age group and gender they fall under.